Arkansas couple charged after stillborn baby found in toilet - NewsBreak

 Arkansas couple charged after stillborn baby found in toilet

-BLYTHEVILLE, Ark. ( WREG ) – An Arkansas couple faces charges after police say their stillborn baby was found in a toilet after the mother had a miscarriage.
+BLYTHEVILLE, Ark. ( WREG ) – An Arkansas couple faces charges after police said their stillborn baby was found in a toilet after the mother had a miscarriage.

 Police have charged 35-year-old Ashley Jones and 38-year-old Albert Wilson with abuse of a corpse after the delivery of their daughter Paradise.

-WREG obtained a case file that says Jones, a mother of 6, was six months pregnant and had previously had a miscarriage.
+WREG obtained a case file that said Jones, a mother of 6, was six months pregnant and had previously had a miscarriage.

 Witnesses told officers the stillborn child was born at 7:30 a.m.